AndrewW129/AndrewW129/README.md

-# Hello Visitor, I'm Andrew! 👋
+# Hello, I'm Andrew! 👋

 I am a Flatiron certified Full stack software engineer, driven by an appreciation for crafting digital experiences that leave a lasting impression.
 My journey involves diving into the technical world of computer science, learning new technologies, and sharing my ideas with the community.